quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Discarding Packet Number Space State

-When keys for an packet number space are discarded, any packets sent with those keys are removed from the count of bytes in flight.
-No loss events will occur any in-flight packets from that space, as a result of discarding loss recovery state (see {{discard-initial}}).
+When keys for an packet number space are discarded, any in-flight packets sent with those keys are removed from the count of bytes in flight.
+Loss recovery state is also discarded, so no loss events will occur for any in-flight packets from that space(see {{discard-initial}}).
 Note that it is expected that keys are discarded after those packets would be declared lost, but Initial secrets are destroyed earlier.

+## Discarding 0-RTT packet state

+When 0-RTT is rejected, all in-flight 0-RTT packets still are removed from the count of bytes in flight.
+Loss recovery state is also discarded, so no loss events will occur for any in-flight 0-RTT packets.
+If a server does not buffer out-of-order packets and accepts 0-RTT, there is a chance of declaring 0-RTT packets lost that were actually discarded by the server, but this is expected to be infrequent.

 ## Pseudocode